The way a neighborhood looks and feels when you walk or drive around it, from

 Grove St / Springfield Ave is also pretty special linguistically.
 Significantly, 4.5% of its residents five years old and above primarily

 speak African languages at home.
 While this may seem like a small percentage, it is higher

 Notable & Unique: People

-Grove St / Springfield Ave neighborhood about it; they already know.
-21.1%
+that the Grove St / Springfield Ave neighborhood has more single mother

 Notable & Unique: Modes of Transportation